google/tensorflow-recorder/README.md

 Step 2:
 Specify the project, region, and path to the tfrecorder wheel for remote execution.

+*Cloud Dataflow Requirements*
+* The output_dir must be a Google Cloud Storage location.
+* The image files specified in an image_uri column must be located in Google Cloud Storage.
+* If being run from your local machine, the user must be [authenticated to use Google Cloud.](https://cloud.google.com/docs/authentication/getting-started)

 ```python
 import pandas as pd